reactioncommerce/reaction/packages/reaction-core/docs/installation.md

 *Note: If you are running Reaction remotely (not localhost, ie: vm, aws, docker, etc) and don't want https forwarding, you may remove the [Meteor force-ssl](https://atmospherejs.com/meteor/force-ssl) package using `meteor remove force-ssl`.
 See [section in docs regarding https](https://github.com/reactioncommerce/reaction-core/blob/master/docs/installation.md#https).*

 ## Reset
-To reset data and give you a fresh test dataset from packages/reaction-core/private/data/*.json
+To reset project data and give you a fresh test dataset from `packages/reaction-core/private/data/*.json`:

     meteor reset

 In *packages/reaction-core/private/data* there is fixture data that you can modify if want to alter the default initial data.
 See [the package development documentation](https://github.com/reactioncommerce/reaction-core/blob/master/docs/packages.md) for detailed instructions on modifying this data.

 ## Updates
 Getting updates is basically the same as installation: